BMW Power Steering System

 Your BMW power steering is filled with either ATF or hydraulic oil (CHF) and it is vital that you use the correct fluid as the two cannot be mixed.
 The cap on your fluid reservoir will indicate which fluid to use*.
 ATF has been the traditional power steering fluid for decades and you can use any off-the-shelf brand or type (Dexron III seems to be very common at auto parts stores for a cheap top-off).
 But if you have a green label on the reservoir cap you must use CHF.
-The two fluids are not miscible and will not mix.
+The two fluids are not compatible** and may not mix together (immiscible).

 * BMW used the same reservoir cap for either but added a green sticker for CHF cars.
 They really should have issued a new cap because under the sticker the cap might say ATF!
 If the CHF label comes unglued and falls off, you could be left with a misleading cap!
 You can confirm the fluid by checking the color of the fluid - red is ATF, green is CHF.

-Using ATF in a CHF system can deteriorate seals in the hydraulic system, leading to leaks or poor performance from that system.
+Nearly all hoses are compatible with either.
+However, new or rebuilt pumps and racks are typically designed for CHF only.
+Most of the industry has moved on from ATF (that was petroleum based) to the newer synthetic CHF.
+When replacing a pump or rack you must drain the entire system of the old fluid, flush thoroughly with new CHF or EHF fluid and then fill with CHF/EHF and bleed the air out.
+Using ATF in a CHF system can deteriorate seals in the hydraulic system, leading to leaks or poor performance.
 Since some cars rely on the CHF for braking assist you should only be using the correct fluid.
 There could be other factors as well, such as viscosity differences at various temps.